MD2305/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script6 creates a new local variable
 Script7 creates a new global variable
 Script8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+Script9 prints the result of POWER divided by DIVIDE, followed by a new line